 Expected contract duration

-Please submit your cover letter and most up to date CV which reflects work experience related to these terms of reference by 23:59 EST on Thursday, 21 October 2021 to email@example.com.
+Please submit your cover letter and most up-to-date CV which reflects work experience related to these terms of reference by 23:59 EST on 20 May 2022 to firstname.lastname@example.org.

 This vacancy notice may be used to fill other similar positions at the same or lower level.